Authentic Relating & Circling

 At the heart of this apprenticeship is your role as part of the leadership team at our weekend immersions.
 You’ll learn by being in the room—participating in team meetings, leading exercises and breakout circles, teaching key concepts, and reflecting on what’s unfolding in real time.
 Alongside this experiential learning, you’ll deepen your understanding through assigned readings, written reflections, and personal mentorship.
 All apprentices will also be supported—and challenged—to begin leading events in their local communities.

-I’m thrilled to be launching this inaugural cohort, and to grow the future of Circling Canada together.
+I’m thrilled to be launching this second cohort, and to grow the future of Circling Canada together.
 We’re a fast-growing organization, rooted in a vibrant core community, and we have so much potential to continue fanning the flames of this wildfire of people awakening to the possibility of aliveness, authenticity, and presence in relationships.

 Registration & Payment